-however established that this variation is constrained in the following way: any indefinite pronoun in any language can only take functions which form a connected area on the map in Figure 1.
-For instance, if an indefinite pronoun can take functions 2 and 4, it is also able to take function 3.
-It is relatively straightforward to 'translate' Haspelmath's universals from functions to flavors in the same principled way as established above.
+As we focus on semantic flavors rather than functions for reasons explained above, we note that it is relatively straightforward to 'translate' Haspelmath's universals from functions to flavors in the same principled way as established above (this allows us to think of Haspelmath's universals as constraints on the meanings of indefinite pronouns).
 Here are two examples of such 'translations' of universals. (i) If an item can convey the specific unknown and the negative polarity flavor, it can convey the non-specific flavor. (ii) If an item can convey the specific known and the non-specific flavor, it can also convey the specific unknown flavor.